Posted 24 Jan 2019

 University of California, Irvine, Institute for Memory Impairments and Neurological Disorders

-Please submit a letter of interest, curriculum vitae including a record of research experience and the names of three references, before July 27, 2017, to https://recruit.ap.uci.edu/apply/JPF04157.
+Please submit a letter of interest and a curriculum vitae which should include a record of research experience and the names of three references before February 13, 2019, to

-Successful candidates must have at least a master's degree in stem cell biology, biochemistry, molecular biology or a related life-science area.
-The lab is especially interested in applicants with proficiency in the following areas:
+Candidates must have a master's degree in public health or a related area.
+UCMIND is especially interested in applicants with five-plus years of experience and proficiency in the following areas:

 Applicants must have advanced writing skills and experience with scientific writing.
 Candidates must be able to work effectively with interdisciplinary teams and to manage projects within a complex organization; therefore, excellent interpersonal, organizational, and oral and written communication skills are essential.
 This position will be appointed at the level that is commensurate with the education and experience of the individual candidate.